 If you are aware of your sensitivities, stick to fine jewelry made of 14k gold or nickel-free titanium.

-Belly piercing rejection is a little more possible if you’re struggling with your physical changes and notice a rapid shift in their weight.
+Rejecting belly piercing is a little more possible if you’re struggling with your physical changes and notice a rapid shift in their weight.
 Skin begins to expand when going through physical changes, especially during pregnancy, which has a significant impact on belly piercings.